 Course Title/Description

 Intermediate Accounting II - This is the beginning of the study of balance sheet accounts and the principles and standards that apply to those accounts.
 The development of analytical skills as they are used in analyzing, diagnosing and solving accounting problems in accordance with generally accepted accounting practices is the focus of this course.
-Prerequisite: ACCT2601.
+Present value concepts will be introduced.

 ACCT2626